ansible-collections/community.hashi_vault/docs/docsite/rst/lookup_guide.rst

 About the ``hashi_vault`` lookup
 ================================

-Before this collection existed, the ``hashi_vault`` lookup plugin was the only Vault-related content included in Ansible.
-Eventually it was moved to :ref:`community.general <plugins_in_community.general>` before being split out into this collection, where it was the only content in the collection for a long time.
+The ``hashi_vault`` lookup plugin is the oldest Vault-related content in Ansible.
+It was included in pre-collections Ansible (<2.10).
 As a result, it's the most used plugin for Vault, and the one most people are familiar with.

 ``hashi_vault`` lookup considerations
 -------------------------------------

-Due to the history of the ``hashi_vault`` lookup's development, and it being the only one around, it kind of does many jobs, making it versatile, but sometimes unintuitive.
+Due to the history of the ``hashi_vault`` lookup plugin, it does many jobs.
+It is versatile, but sometimes unintuitive.

 First, the lookup does authentication, taking parameters for various login types, performing a login, and acquiring a token with which it can make additional calls to Vault.